Visa policies of Overseas France: Additional exemptions for specific territories

+Nationals of China, India and Russia traveling from Mauritius or Seychelles to Réunion may obtain a free visa on arrival for a stay of up to 15 days.

 For New Caledonia, Wallis and Futuna, and French Polynesia:

-Summary of short-stay visa exemptions
+Summary of visa exemptions

+Proposed changes

+In June 2025, the presidents of France and Brazil announced an agreement to exempt nationals of Brazil from the visa requirement to French Guiana.
+The agreement would include a provision for repatriation of convicted criminals.

 Obtaining a visa

 Foreign nationals who need a visa for a part of Overseas France can obtain one by lodging an application at a French embassy or consulate in their country of residence (or, in the case of foreign nationals already in a part of France, the local prefecture) for a fee of up to €99 (depending on the destination, length of stay, age and nationality).

 Schengen short-stay visas are not valid for Overseas France (except for nationals of certain countries as listed above), and vice versa.
 A visa with the designation "départements français d'Amérique" (DFA) allows visiting all parts of Overseas France in the Americas (French Guiana, Guadeloupe, Martinique, Saint Barthélemy, Saint Martin, and Saint Pierre and Miquelon).
 A visa with the designation "valable pour France sauf CTOM" allows visiting all parts of Overseas France in the Americas as well as Réunion.